Read time 4 minutes

-It’s clear that the reason for this error message is the lack of access privileges to the user.
-Hence to solve this issue the user must have the access rights to the file.
-And, if somehow the user can remove the local security, then he/she can surely open the NSF database file.
+It’s evident that the root cause of this error message is the absence of access privileges for the user.
+Therefore, resolving this issue requires granting the user access rights to the file.
+If the user can successfully remove local security restrictions, they can then access the NSF database file without impediments.

-Also, in case user’s NSF database file was replaced by a new file created using administrator’s user ID and the NSF Access Control List had only administrator listed as the user having access to the particular database, same issue can arise.
+Furthermore, if a user’s NSF database file was replaced by a new file created using the administrator’s user ID, and the NSF Access Control List (ACL) only included the administrator as the authorized user for that particular database, the same issue can occur.

-Now, generating a new NSF file using user’s Notes ID can resolve the problem which can be done by either deleting or renaming the NSF file in the data directory and restarting Notes.
+To resolve this issue, creating a new NSF file using the user’s Notes ID can be an effective solution.
+This can be accomplished by either deleting or renaming the existing NSF file in the data directory and subsequently restarting Notes.

-Kernel for NSF local security removal software is a tool designed to remove local security from NSF file.
-Additionally, the software also allows the user to re-apply the local security once they have finished working on the file.
-The software cannot remove encryption from the NSF file but it deals effectively with the error messages such as “You are not authorized to access that database” and “You are not authorized to perform that operation.”
+Kernel for NSF Local Security Removal software is specifically crafted for removing local security from NSF files.
+Moreover, it offers the capability to reapply local security after completing work on the file.
+While it does not remove encryption from NSF files, it effectively addresses error messages like ‘You are not authorized to access that database’ and ‘You are not authorized to perform that operation’.